Course Outline

 Blended learning

-Learning materials – A series of e-modules on clinical trial coordination, which includes six (6) training modules offered through Praxis.
+Learning materials – A series of e-modules on clinical trials, which includes six (6) training modules offered through Praxis.
 (Online) 2hrs Week 4 6 times

-Tutorial/Workshop 1 – Tutorials covering theoretical concepts of clinical trials.
-Please note - there will be three tutorials in week 1 and three tutorials in week 2; there will then be one tutorial in week 3 and one tutorial in week 7.
-(F2F on-campus) 3hrs Week 1 8 times
+Tutorial/Workshop 1 – Tutorials covering theoretical concepts.
+Please note - there will be three tutorials each in weeks 1, 2 and 3, with the last tutorial in week 7.
+(F2F on-campus) 3hrs Week 1 10 times

 Tutorial/Workshop 2 – Discussion sessions to assist with completing the Praxis Australia modules.
 Please note - these will be scheduled in weeks 4, 5 and 6.
-(F2F - optional on-campus or via Zoom) 1hr Week 4 3 times
+(F2F via Zoom) 1hr Week 4 3 times

-Fieldwork – Field trip to the USC Clinical Trial Centre at Morayfield.
-(F2F off-campus) 4hrs Week 3 Once Only
+Fieldwork – Field trip to the UniSC Clinical Trial Centre at Morayfield, to be scheduled in weeks 2, 3 or 4, depending on availability.
+(F2F off-campus) 4hrs Refer to Format Once Only

 Course Topics